 Credit / Paul Taylor, Hawke's Bay Today (NZ Herald)

-Galbraith says the aim of the 1pm gathering is to "empower our wahine", to encourage and "whakamana Jay Scott", and to "educate our people, educate tauiwi and keep pushing the positive."
+Yesterday, she explained that the event had been arranged to "whakamana Jay Scott" and "educate our people, educate tauiwi and keep pushing the positive."